ABOUT

 Become Seizure Savvy

-Use the three C’s campaign to make sure that everyone knows what to do if they see someone having a seizure.
+Use the three C’s campaign to ensure everyone knows what to do if they see someone having a seizure.

 Calm, Cushion, Call